-39 They are often slightly stronger in magnitude than the effect calculated across all quartiles, as expected.
+40 They are often slightly stronger in magnitude than the effect calculated across all quartiles, as expected.
+And in one case (for the contemporaneous effect of welfare benefits, defining disadvantage in terms of the single motherhood share, the effect becomes statistically significant).

-For both the low education and the share black specifications, we find positive longer-run effects of the EITC, with elasticities in the 0.15 to 0.24 range, statistically significant at the 5- or 10-percent level.
-Curiously, the contemporaneous effects are negative, which differs from the EITC literature focused on low-skilled, often single, mothers.
+Using any of our three measures of disadvantage, we find positive longer-run effects of the EITC, with elasticities in the 0.11 to 0.24 range.
+The estimates are only statistically significant (at the 5-or 10-percent level) for the specifications using the share low education or the share black.
+For the specification using the single motherhood share, the point estimates are smallest.
+Furthermore, the contemporaneous effects are negative, which differs from the EITC literature focused on low-skilled, often single, mothers.
 We come back to this point later.
+But these results may reflect the point made earlier - that the results focusing on disadvantaged places may differ from what we expect based on research using individual- or household-level data.

-We find significant positive longer-run effects of welfare benefit on employment, although only for the low education specifications, and with very small elasticities (about 0.02).40 The estimated longer-run effects of time limits are negative - the opposite of what we might anticipate - but not statistically significant.
+We find significant positive longer-run effects of welfare benefits on employment, although only for the low education specifications, and with very small elasticities (about 0.02).41 The estimated longer-run effects of time limits are negative - the opposite of what we might anticipate - but not statistically significant (and quite small).

 As noted above, the EITC estimates point to positive employment effects in the longer-run.
-The existing literature focuses on women, and usually on low-skilled women defined in terms of education.41 In Table 4, we report estimates of our baseline employment specification by sex, and find that there is stronger evidence of positive longer-run employment effects of the EITC for women.
-Across the two specifications, the elasticity is larger by about 0.08, and it is only strongly statistically significant for women (and is insignificant for men in the low education specification).
-A limitation of the NCDB data is that we cannot test for differences by marital status or number of children.
-The same considerations might explain why the estimated effects of welfare policy do not appear to be sharply different between men and women.
+The existing literature focuses on women, and usually on low-skilled women defined in terms of education.42 In Table 4, we report estimates of our baseline employment specification by sex, and find that there is stronger evidence of positive longer-run employment effects of the EITC for women.
+Across the three specifications (in terms of how we measure disadvantage), the elasticity is larger by about 0.02 to 0.08, and it is only strongly statistically significant for women in the share low education and share black specifications), with much weaker statistical evidence for men.
+These differences may not appear large,

-40 The positive employment effects of higher welfare benefits in the longer-run, for the specification using education to define disadvantage, are a bit hard to explain.
+41 The positive employment effects of higher welfare benefits in the longer-run, for the specification using education to define disadvantage, are a bit hard to explain.
 One possibility is that welfare allows some earnings, and could help cover fixed costs of working, so we could get some positive response on the extensive margin, even though other women/families reduce hours/earnings in response.

-41 The standard difference-in-differences estimates, like Eissa and Liebman (1996), focus on the short-run.
+42 The standard difference-in-differences estimates, like Eissa and Liebman (1996), focus on the short-run.
 The analysis in Meyer and Rosenbaum (2001) looks at the relative employment of affected women in the years after the EITC became more generous, and hence can detect longer-run effects.
 Another important difference is that these studies rely on federal variation in the EITC, whereas our estimator focuses on state-level variation only.